shubham192/DevPosts/README.md

 ### `push`

-Trigger workflow whenever you to push to your repository.
+Trigger workflow whenever you push to your repository.

 To customize which branches trigger this workflow refer to the [documentation](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestbranchestags).